casvalesen/AI_Music_Generation_LSTM_Recurrent_Neural_Networks/Project_Report_WIP.md

 and have a certain coherency.
 The model will generate a monophonic melody line, which will be responsive to a real time input melody.

+## Artificial Intelligence Research Context

+As with text and visual art generation, music generation falls within the space of computational creativity.

+In addition to providing a number of usecases, it is also interesting in the sense that creativity is a fundamental aspect of human intelligence

+It is recognized that contemporary AI hold advantages over humans in analytical tasks such as identifying relationships and caputuring complex dynamics of large datasets.
+However, creativity is argued to be one of the areas in which humans still hold significant (Parry et. al, 2016 p.580; Jarrahi, 2018 p.582)

+Exploration of computational creativity is therefore an important step on the path to general or strong Artificial Intelligence (Russel & Norvig, 2016 p.16;   ).

 ## Application Context

 The application context of the music project is in the realm of generating melodies for real time music improvisations in a cinematic style, such as film and game music.

 ## Datasets